TaewonBae/-/README.md

 ### Key Features
 ***

-Using ARCore's Depth API among Google APIs, you can determine which object is closer to the AR screen and use it to decorate virtual interiors that are more realistic and three-dimensional than existing AR applications.
+Using ARCore API among Google APIs, you can determine which object is closer to the AR screen and use it to decorate virtual interiors that are more realistic and three-dimensional than existing AR applications.
 You can place/delete/rotate/move object or place multiple objects.

 ### Experiment Environment

-Device: Galaxy A80
+Device: Galaxy A80, Galaxy Note20

 Installation Environment: Android Studio